Table of contents

 1 Each Ship’s Estimated Total Call shall be set taking into account all matters, including the Member’s loss record, which the Association may consider relevant in assessing the degree of risk involved.
 All Ships under the same management may at the discretion of the Association be deemed, for the purpose of determining the loss record or otherwise for the determination of Estimated Total Call, to be owned by one Member.

 2 A Ship may be entered on the basis of a fixed premium in an amount agreed between the Association and the Member.
+A Defence entry shall always be on a fixed premium basis.
 The provisions of Rules 12, 13, 15, 16, 17, 18 and 19 shall not apply to fixed premium entries.

 3 The Association may, in its discretion, levy an additional fixed premium for cover made available pursuant to Rule 2.2.
 The provisions of Rule 12 shall not apply to any such fixed premium.